rm2thaddeus/video-timeline-analyzer/docs/ROADMAP.md

 /*
 📌 Purpose – Defines the phased, documentation-first roadmap for the de-novo branch of the Video Timeline Analyzer.
-🔄 Latest Changes – Marked ingestion module as started; added next step recommendation for scene detection.
+🔄 Latest Changes – Clarified backend-only focus; emphasized modular, pipeline-oriented backend and automatic scene detection selection.
-⚙️ Key Logic – Code development may now begin, following the modular folder structure and project rules.
+⚙️ Key Logic – Backend development is prioritized, with modular scene detection (TransNet V2 if CUDA, else PySceneDetect).
 📂 Expected File Path – docs/ROADMAP.md
-🧠 Reasoning – Ensures a rigorous, reproducible, and maintainable foundation for future development, now transitioning to implementation, with a focus on solo, AI-assisted scientific coding.
+🧠 Reasoning – Ensures a rigorous, reproducible, and maintainable backend foundation before any UI work.
 */

 # Project Roadmap (De-Novo Branch)

 ## Overview

-This roadmap defines the phases and milestones for the de-novo branch, focusing on documentation, design, project rule creation, and now codebase bootstrapping and initial development.
+This roadmap defines the phases and milestones for the de-novo branch, focusing on backend development only (no UI yet).
+The goal is a modular, pipeline-oriented backend for scientific video analysis, with automatic selection of the best scene detection method (TransNet V2 if CUDA is available, else PySceneDetect).

 **Note:** This project is being developed by a single scientist-developer, with a focus on learning, fun, and leveraging AI/code assistants to minimize manual coding.
 The process is designed to be enjoyable and educational, not just productive.

+## Hardware Acceleration (TensorFlow/CUDA) Status

+- **Current State:**
+  - TensorFlow 2.19.0 is installed, but does not support GPU on Windows (only CPU is used).
+  - CUDA Toolkit 12.8 is installed, but TensorFlow GPU support on Windows requires CUDA 11.2 and cuDNN 8.1.
+  - Diagnostic scripts confirm: TensorFlow is not built with CUDA, no GPUs are detected, and CUDA/cuDNN are not available to TensorFlow.

+- **Why:**
+  - TensorFlow dropped native Windows GPU support after version 2.10.0.
+Newer versions (2.11+) are CPU-only on Windows.
+  - TensorFlow is strict about CUDA/cuDNN versions; mismatches result in no GPU usage.

+- **Recommended Solutions:**
+  1. **For Windows Native GPU Support:**
+     - Uninstall CUDA 12.8 and install CUDA 11.2 + cuDNN 8.1.
+     - Downgrade TensorFlow to 2.10.0 (`pip install tensorflow==2.10.0`).
+     - Add CUDA and cuDNN `bin` directories to system PATH.
+  2. **For Latest TensorFlow GPU Support:**
+     - Use WSL2 + Ubuntu, install latest TensorFlow and CUDA inside WSL2.

+- **Action Items:**
+  - Decide on native Windows vs. WSL2 approach for future development.
+  - Update documentation and onboarding instructions accordingly.

+- **Pipeline Compatibility Note:**
+  - PyTorch (for Whisper and embedding models) is more flexible with CUDA versions than TensorFlow.
+  - For full GPU acceleration on native Windows, use PyTorch 1.12.1+cu112 with CUDA 11.2.
+  - For the latest PyTorch and TensorFlow, use WSL2 + Ubuntu.

 ---